2018 WNBA season: All-Star Game

 The 2018 WNBA All-Star Game was hosted by the Minnesota Lynx on July 28 at the Target Center.
 Coverage of the game began at 3:30pm.
 This is the first time the Lynx have hosted the annual event.
 This season a new selection format was used.
 Fans, coaches, media and players would all vote for players to be selected to the All-Star Game.
-The top 22 players receiving votes based on this weighting will be selected to the All-Star Game.
+The top 22 players receiving votes based on this weighting were selected to the All-Star Game.
 There was not a restriction on number of players from one conference.
-The top 2 vote getters were captains of the two All-Star teams and selected their teams from the pool of remaining 20 players.
-The 22 All-Stars were be revealed on July 17, 2018.
-Rosters will be revealed on July 19, 2018.
+The top 2 vote getters were captains of the two All-Star teams and selected their teams from the pool of the remaining 20 players.
+The 22 All-Stars were revealed on July 17, 2018.
+The rosters were revealed on July 19, 2018.